 It seemed strange to arrive at the camp and find virtually nobody there just one solitary bus tucked up next to the toilets.
-There have been some major changes over the last 12 months with a large hard stand area now available, making camping during the winter possible as the ground used to get too boggy to drive over.
-As I mentioned earlier in the blog it’s now $15 per night per adult to stay here which I have no problem with during peak periods but do seriously wonder why so much in winter.
-If the NZMCA can in association with a number of camping grounds offer $20 per night with power what does it say about a place like this.
+There have been some significant changes over the last 12 months with a large hardstand area now available, making camping during the winter possible as the ground used to get too boggy to drive over.
+As I mentioned earlier in the blog, it’s now $15 per night per adult to stay here which I have no problem with during peak periods but do seriously wonder why so much in winter.
+If the NZMCA can in association with a number of camping grounds offer $20 per night with power, what does it say about a place like this?

 We stopped on the way back at the top of hill overlooking Bland Bay it’s a view that I don’t think I will ever get tired of.

-Back at the motorhome and after putting the bikes away we took advantage of low tide to head down to the far right hand end of the beach and beyond.
-There are a couple of beaches as you round the headland and then some rather rocky areas, Sarah decided to see what was around the next corner, sadly more of the same but a good walk was had.
+Back at the motorhome and after putting the bikes away, we took advantage of low tide to head down to the far right-hand end of the beach and beyond.
+There are a couple of beaches as you round the headland and then some somewhat rocky areas, Sarah decided to see what was around the next corner, sadly more of the same, but a pleasant walk was had.

 ☕ If you liked this post (click here) to buy me a cup of coffee and help keep future posts coming ☕